abarrows/template-nextjs-ui/README.md

 1. Your branch will be merged into staging
 2. A staging AKS deploy will occur
-3. All jira tickets you have included in the branch names or commits will have their statuses automatically updated to **In QA Review**.
-This communicates to the product owner that it is QA testing.
+3. All Jira tickets referenced via smart commits will have their statuses automatically updated
-4. Once the product owner has reviewed these issues and marked each of their statuses as **Approved**, we will begin preparing a production release.
+4. AMU QA team will begin testing

 ### Deployment to Production

-1. The AMU software engineer will take note of the ./codexGame/package.json version in this repo's main branch.
+1. The AMU software engineer will take note of the ./deployments/charts/Chart.yaml version in this repo's main branch.
 2. They will update the necessary files (see Semantic Versioning below) and JIRA release and to that version.
-3. They will create a tagged release in GitHub.
-This will initiate a production AKS deploy.
+3. They will create a tagged release in GitHub, which initiates a production deploy.

 ### Semantic Versioning